 Read our policy and research papers to find out how we help regulators raise standards and inspire confidence.

 Want to know how well the regulators are protecting the public?

 Use this section to read our reports about the regulators performance and find out why we refer some of their cases to court..

 The report recently published by the Professional Standards Authority, showcasing the success of its Accredited Registers programme, has been praised by leaders across the NHS....Read More

 The UK now has a real opportunity to get more out of its health and care workforce, the Professional Standards Authority said today....Read More

-In May 2014 we audited the eight cases that the General Osteopathic Council (GOsC) closed at the initial stages of its fitness to practise (FTP) process during the 12 month period from 1 May 2013 to 30 April 2014....Read More
+In July 2014 we audited all 75 of the cases that the General Chiropractic Council (GCC) had closed at the initial stages of its fitness to practise (FTP) process during the 12 month period from 1 June 2013 to 30 May 2014....Read More

 A list of the cases referred to court awaiting a hearing/settlement...Read More